Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A young woman sits on a purple park bench.
 She wears lightweight athleisure clothing and black Nike running shoes.

-A young woman sits on a purple park bench.
-She wears lightweight athleisure clothing and black Nike running shoes.
+Young woman sits on a purple park bench.
+She wears lightweight athleisure clothing and black lace-up Nike running shoes.

 What to Avoid in Image Descriptions